His Majesty the King of Bahrain Visits U.S. 5th Fleet Headquarters

-MANAMA, Bahrain (April 16, 2023) His Majesty King Hamad bin Isa Al Khalifa, King of the Kingdom of Bahrain and Supreme Commander of the Armed Forces, and Vice Adm.
-Brad Cooper, commander of U.S. Naval Forces Central Command, U.S. 5th Fleet and Combined Maritime Forces, salute while departing U.S. 5th Fleet headquarters in Manama, Bahrain, April 16, 2023.
-(U.S. Army photo by Sgt.
-Keion Jackson)
+MANAMA, Bahrain – His Majesty King Hamad bin Isa Al Khalifa, King of the Kingdom of Bahrain and Supreme Commander of the Armed Forces, visited U.S. 5th Fleet headquarters in Bahrain, April 16.

+Vice Adm.
+Brad Cooper, commander of U.S. Naval Forces Central Command, U.S. 5th Fleet and Combined Maritime Forces, welcomed His Majesty the King along with U.S. Ambassador to the Kingdom of Bahrain Steven Bondy.
+The leaders and His Majesty the King discussed U.S. Navy and regional partner operations, including efforts to strengthen international cooperation at sea and integrate unmanned and artificial intelligence technology.

+“We are highly honored to host His Majesty the King, and we are deeply grateful for our longstanding strategic partnership with the Kingdom of Bahrain,” said Cooper.
+“Bahrain remains a strong U.S. ally and important leader in regional maritime security.”

 |Date Taken: